sleight

 Meaning

-- Cunning; craft; artful practice.
+- (countable, uncountable) Cunning; craft; artful practice.

-- An artful trick; sly artifice; a feat so dexterous that the manner of performance escapes observation.
+- (countable) An artful trick; sly artifice; a feat so dexterous that the manner of performance escapes observation.

-- Dexterous practice; dexterity; skill.
+- (countable, uncountable) Dexterous practice; dexterity; skill.

 Synonyms